Skip to main content

 }

-Once the migration status switches to READY from IN_PROGRESS, update the DNS records to point to the new Load Balancer URL.
-If using a custom domain for your Qrvey Platform, update it in your DNS provider.
-If using the QrveyApp.com URL, call this API to update the URL:
+1. When the migration status switches to READY from IN_PROGRESS, update the DNS records to point to the new Load Balancer URL.

 curl --location '<Migration_Utility_URL>/api/sls-to-mp/migration/<MIGRATION_ID>/restore-services' \